Environmental Facilities & Services

 Transfer Station Holiday Hours

-All Orange County Transfer Stations are following a regular schedule.
+All Orange County Transfer Stations will follow a regular schedule on Monday, October 12, 2020.

 For a list of pricing, click on Solid Waste then Tipping Rates.